gabrielbribeiroo/MySQL/README.md

 - Referential integrity through `FOREIGN KEY` constraints.
 - Timestamp fields (`created_at`, `updated_at`) for auditing and tracking data changes.
 - Default values and validation to ensure data consistency and usability.
+- Domain-specific modeling tailored to practical use cases.

 ---

 ## 📜 License